nikki-experiments/dev-setup/README.md

 It is high time I give credit to the excellent mac-dev-setup instructions of [nicholashery](https://github.com/nicolashery/mac-dev-setup).
 I will refer you to his page to read up on how to use Homebrew to install packages.
 For my own quick reference:
 - Check if brew is installed: `brew --version`
 - To see where it's installed: `which brew`
-- Keep homebrew updated: `brew update`
+- Always keep homebrew updated: `brew update`
 - To see what was installed using homebrew: `brew list`
 - To uninstall software: `brew uninstall packagename`
 - To check which packages are out of date: `brew outdated`